 Step 12-After sealing the stone, grouting, and sealing a second and third time, we install the plumbing fixtures, and Mosaic granite counter tops

-There are also many details that are not described in here but that are equally as important in a bathroom remodel.
+There are also many details that are not described in here but that are equally as important in a bathroom remodel in Austin TX.
 Any one of these steps that gets neglected and that leads to a failed shower.
 Another issue is people going through the motions of these steps and not doing them properly.
 It takes years of practice to get the results pictured above and have a shower with zero future issues.
 All of these do it yourself shows get everyone thinking these things are easy.
 I’ve even seen a youtube video of Bob Villa showing people how to do a shower the wrong way, in addition to many “Tile Masters”.
 Everything listed in my process above can be verified on the website for The Tile Council of North America.

 Your best weapon against faulty workmanship is knowledge.